 - apply fresh couch roll for each client

-- keeping your nails are trimmed and hair tied back
+- keep your nails are trimmed and hair tied back

-- not eating, drinking or smoking whilst working
+- not eat, drink or smoke whilst working

-- covering any cuts or abrasions with a waterproof dressing
+- cover any cuts or abrasions with a waterproof dressing

-- asking a client who has a cut or abrasion to cover it and also avoid it during the treatment.
+- ask clients who have a cut or abrasion to cover it and also avoid it during the treatment.

-d) You should contact Public Health England and/or an appropriate environmental health officer if you have any concerns regarding communicable diseases and infection control.
+4. You must contact Public Health England and/or an appropriate environmental health officer if you have any concerns regarding communicable diseases and infection control.
 They will be able to advise on specific preventative measures.

 NB.
 Communicable diseases are infectious diseases that are transmittable from one person to another.
 Infection control refers to various methods to minimise the risk of spreading infections, especially in hospitals and health care facilities.

-Your premises or clinic should be maintained in such condition as to reflect credit on the profession.
+Your premises or clinic must be maintained in such condition as to reflect credit on the profession.

-f) Towels and gowns should be cleaned regularly and a new set of towels used for each client.
+- Towels and gowns must be cleaned regularly and a new set of towels used for each client.

-g) All products and equipment should be systematically disinfected and sterilised.
+- All products and equipment must be systematically disinfected and sterilised.

 A contra-indication is a condition or factor that serves as a reason to withhold treatment due to the risk of harm that it may cause the client.
 Where contra-indications are identified, and dependant on the severity, you should:

 a) Ask the client to gain consent from their GP or midwife for example, before commencing treatment or gain consent from the client to write to the GP on their behalf.